dubbersthehoser/mayble/docs/README.md

 ## Text Search

+Search searches specific fields from entries in the table.
+By default the search field is set to title.
+You can change search field with selection box (6) right of the search box.

-When entering text in to search entry, an case insensitive substring match will be preformed on the set column/field.
+When entering text in to search entry, an case insensitive substring match will be preformed.
-Resulting a selection ring, which can be navigated.
+Resulting in a item ring, which can be navigated with the arrow buttons.
+(4)

+Pressing ENTER in the text box will go to the next item in the search selected item in ring.